Mining Intelligence and News

 Steeply inclined north-northwest, northwest, west-northwest mineralised structures dominate the 10km strike of the Hillgrove mineral field.

-Metz Mining Centre
+Metz Mining Area

-The Sunlight Lode occurs as a major splay away from the Blacklode structure.
-Sunlight splays to the south-east as generally two parallel shear/breccia lodes.
-The structure has been subjected to multiple hydrothermal fluid events and structural reactivation.
-The intersection of Blacklode and Sunlight Lodes contains high antimony in a limited area.
-The remainder of the Sunlight Lode is gold dominated with low levels of antimony and tungsten and is more analogous to the Bakers Creek style of mineralisation to the east.
+The intersection of Blacklode and Sunlight lodes contains a small area of elevated antimony mineralisation.
+The remainder of the Sunlight lode is gold dominated with lower grades of antimony and tungsten, which is more analogous to the Bakers Creek style of mineralisation to the east.

 Brackins Spur